briannaeason/a-quote-a-day/README.md

 # a-quote-a-day
-a random quote generator project for free Code Camp
+A random quote generator project for free Code Camp.

+Initially written using CodePen.
+Have a look here: https://codepen.io/briannaeason/full/Rgxypr/